ianlshaw/devops-showcase/README.md

 You will see "Hello, World!".

 This is a flask web application running a minimal configuration.
-Prepared using packer here.
+Prepared using packer.

+The architecture utilized both auto-scaling groups as well as a load balancer.

+This provides high-availability by provisioning ec2 hosts in at least two availability zones.

+It also provides elasticity, as the auto scaling group can expand and contract depending on usage.

-The application runs on ec2 instances, which uses an AMI created by packer.
+The application runs on ec2 instances, which use an AMI created by packer.

 The ec2 instances are part of an autoscaling group, which is configured to deploy to two private subnets.